Tsukasa Saitoh

 Key tracks

-Gwyn, Lord of Cinder — This poignant, piano-driven theme from the first "Dark Souls" is celebrated for its emotional depth and stark contrast to the game's typically orchestral grandeur.
+Gwyn, Lord of Cinder — This poignant, piano-driven piece from the first "Dark Souls" subverted expectations for a final boss theme and became one of the most recognizable tracks in gaming.